 (d) Where appropriate, copies of other type approvals with the relevant data to enable extension of approvals;

-(e) Demonstration of compliance with UN Regulation No. 85 or UN Regulation No. 177 (if applicable), Level 1a or Level 2 of UN Regulation No. 154, UN Regulation No. 168 on RDE (if applicable), [UN Regulation No. [xxx] on brake particle emissions], [and UN Regulation No. [xxx] on On-Board Monitoring (OBM) and Environmental Vehicle Passport (EVP)].
+(e) Demonstration of compliance with UN Regulation No. 85 or UN Regulation No. 177 (if applicable), Level 1A, Level 1C, or Level 2 of UN Regulation No. 154, UN Regulation No. 168 on real driving emissions (RDE) (if applicable), UN Regulation No. [xxx] on brake particle emissions, and UN Regulation No. [xxx] on On-Board Monitoring (OBM) and Environmental Vehicle Passport (EVP).

 3.2.
 A model of the information document relating to exhaust emissions is given in Annex 1 to this Regulation.